 Select the Right Lavender

 - Since not all lavenders are hardy, containers provide the opportunity to grow lavender that would otherwise not be suited to your garden.

 - Any lavender variety will grow in a container and can be clipped in decorative balls and cones, but some are better suited than others.
 They produce flowers fast and maintain a manageable size in pots.

 - Select a container that provides your Lavender enough room to grow.
 A 12-16 in. pot (30-40 cm) will be perfect.
 Make sure it has at least a 1/2-in. hole in the bottom.
 Add small stones for swift drainage.

-- Select a good sandy potting mix that easily drains water and fill the pot 3/4.
+- Select a good sandy potting mix that easily drains water and fill the pot three quarters full.
 Add a tablespoon of lime.